longtran1005/dnasikt/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 = User Registration Security =
 * Enable manual approval of WordPress user accounts.
 If your site allows people to create their own accounts via the WordPress registration form, then you can minimize SPAM or bogus registrations by manually approving each registration.
-* Ability to add captcha to the WordPress user registration page to protect you from spam user registration.
+* Ability to add captcha to the WordPress's user registration page to protect you from spam user registration.
+* Ability to add Honeypot to the WordPress's user registration form to reduce registration attempts by robots.

 = Database Security =
-* Easily the default WP prefix to a value of your choice with the click of a button.
+* Easily set the default WP prefix to a value of your choice with the click of a button.
 * Schedule automatic backups and email notifications or make an instant DB backup whenever you want with one click.

 = File System Security =